We put a repair expert in your pocket.

 Who's building it

-I'm Henry Moseti (Founder).
+I'm Henry Moseti, founder.
 The guy in the family group chat who gets every photo of a broken thing with three question marks.
-Not because I'm trained.
-Because I'm stubborn enough to take things apart, patient enough to figure out what went wrong, and I've accidentally saved a lot of friends a lot of money over the years.
-SokoJin is me trying to make that less accidental, for anyone who doesn't happen to have a Henry in the group chat.
+Not because I'm trained, but because I'm stubborn enough to take things apart, patient enough to figure out what went wrong, and I've accidentally saved friends a lot of money over the years.
+SokoJin is me making that un-accidental, for everyone who doesn't happen to have a Henry in their group chat.

 Why a website with affiliate links?